thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # 3. How to create a REST Client with JAX-RS and MicroProfile?

-In the following code is the interface class `AuthorTestClient`.
+The following code shows the interface class `AuthorTestClient`.
 That class contains the REST Client interface definition for the REST Endpoint of the Authors microservice.
 With the usage of MicroProfile annotation `@RegisterRestClient` a RESTful Client will be created, when the interface is used in the JUnit test.

-I define the expected return value of `getAuthors` response as a `String`.
+The expected return value of `getAuthors` response is defined as a `String`.

 As you see, there is only one annotation of MicroProfile `@RegisterRestClient` utilized and the remaing annotations are from JAX-RS.